ArchipelagoMW-HollowKnight/Archipelago.HollowKnight/README.md

 **If you're not going to do any of the above then I at least ask you to create an issue describing any work you intend to take on, at the minimum.** I can handle the rest.

 ## Development Setup
-You will need to alter the `Directory.Build.props` file to point to your local HK installation.
-Then you will need to make sure to not commit that change or I'll ding you in a PR about it.
-You can locally ignore a change in Git by running the command `git update-index --skip-worktree Directory.Build.props` from the root of the repository.
-Then your local repo will ignore changes to the file.
-(You may run into problems when checking out branches after doing this.
-If this occurs, just undo the change through `git update-index --no-skip-worktree Directory.Build.props` and then try again.)
+You will need to make a copy of the `Directory.Build.props.todo` file and rename the copy to `Directory.Build.props`.
+Then you'll want to alter the `Directory.Build.props` file you made to point to your local HK installation.
+It will be ignored by the .gitignore file as `Directory.Build.props`.
+Do not commit any changes to `Directory.Build.props.todo` to prevent leaking your paths to the world.

 Post-build events will automatically package the mod for export **as well as install it in your HK installation.** When developing on the mod **do not install Archipelago through Scarab.** If Archipelago is installed through Scarab, uninstall or disable it before testing.
 Archipelago.HollowKnight will not load if both Scarab and development versions are installed at the same time.